On the Piatetski-Shapiro construction for integral models of Shimura varieties: Integral models of Shimura varieties

 \section{Integral models of Shimura varieties}

 In this section we prove some results about integral models of Shimura varieties of Hodge type that we will need, in particular some $\Gamma$-equivariance properties for the integral models for $\hyo$.
-In Section \ref{Sec:ShtukasGeneric} we prove that the formation of shtukas on Shimura varieties is functorial in $\gxg$ in a two-categorical manner, which we use to deduce $\Gamma$-equivariance the two-categorical sense.
+In Section \ref{Sec:ShtukasGeneric} we prove that the association of the universal local shtuka to a Shimura variety is functorial in $\gxg$ in the two-categorical sense, which we use to deduce $\Gamma$-equivariance in the two-categorical sense.
 This is transferred to shtukas on integral models in Section \ref{Sec:IntegralModels}.
 In Section \ref{Sec:LocalModelDiagrams}, we prove that certain $\Gamma$-equivariant morphisms of Shimura varieties can be upgraded to $\Gamma$-equivariant morphisms of the corresponding local model diagrams.